 The origin of the KINEGRAM technology: fully metallized diffractive security foils.

-During the foil production process, a thin layer of silver aluminum is thermally evaporated in a vacuum onto a carrier material.
+During the foil production process, a thin layer of aluminum is vacuum-evaporated onto a carrier material.
 Before the metallization, the diffractive image is embossed into the material.
-The silver aluminum makes the diffractive image visible.
+The silver colored aluminum makes the diffractive image visible.

 - eye-catching large surfaces

 - easy to locate and authenticate

 - endless variety of shapes through individual stamping die geometry